 The company has also produced a number of designs that seek to underline its sophistication and awareness of design heritage, reflecting a cultural promotion strategy similar to that of the furniture company Cassina and office equipment manufacturer Olivetti.
 These include designs by the 19th-century industrial designer Christopher Dresser, the Bauhaus metalware designer Marianne Brandt, and the Finnish designer Eliel Saarinen.

 Born 1951 in Tel Aviv, Ron Arad is Industrial Designer and Architect.
 He studied at the Bezalel Acadamy of Design (Jerusalem) and the Architectural Association (London).
 His first modest commercial success was the design of the Rover Chair in 1981, a recycled leather seat from a Rover 2000 mounted on a structure made from rolled steel tubes.
 At the same time he started his workshop and studio gallery One Off with his business partner Caroline Thorman.
-Here he created unique one offs, furniture mainly made from his at the time favourite material steel.
+Here he created unique one offs, product hard to find somewhere else, furniture mainly made from his at the time favourite material steel.
 In the mid and late 80's he rose to international fame with scuptural steel chairs for Vitra like the 'Well Tempered Chair' and the 'Big Easy'.

 Other famous designs include the mass produced 'Bookworm', the 'Tom Vac' chair and products for Alessi.